 After all, the program where I teach has, quite apparently, a minimal focus on writing.
-Having students learn to write anything (in their mother tongue, or in English) beyond the cursory structural stuff done in a writing course, or the very specific skills bein modeled and worked through in is not a priority.
+Having students learn to write anything (in their mother tongue, or in English) beyond the cursory structural stuff done in a writing course, or the very specific skills modeled and worked through in the textbook, is not a priority.
 It’s not even on the radar.

 Okay, fine, so outside of writing classes, I need to find a way to evaluate that is more than a hoop-jumping exercise (because this, I abhor and because I refuse to contribute to more hoop-jumping in Korean education).
 How?